ammdias/finctrl/MANUAL.md

 #### Backup and trim the database

-After a good amount of time using the program, a lot of data will be colected and that could become a nuisance.
+After a good amount of time using the program, a lot of data will be collected and that could become a nuisance.
 For example, that means you always have to filter listings on starting date, to ignore old data.
 To overcome this problem you may use the [trim] command to remove old, unnecessary data.
 This command has two forms: [trim account], that operates on a single account, and [trim storage], which will trim the complete database.

-Trim will remove all transactions (and their parcels, of corurse) from the first up to (and including) the date the user indicates, preserving the affected accounts balance.
+Trim will remove all transactions (and their parcels, of course) from the first up to (and including) the date the user indicates, preserving the affected accounts balance.
 If no transaction remains on an account, a *carry-over* transaction will be created with an amount identical to the account balance on